sergev/gisp/docs/Primitives.md

 - `*` — Multiplies numeric arguments.
 With no arguments the result is `1`.
 Mixed integer/real inputs promote to real.
 - `/` — Divides the first numeric argument by each subsequent one.
 Unary form returns the reciprocal.
 Always returns a real.
 Division by zero raises an error.
 - `%` — Calculates the remainder of integer division.
 Requires at least two integer arguments and applies left-to-right.
 Division by zero raises an error.
+- `+=`, `-=`, `*=`, `/=`, `%=` — Compound numeric assignments.
+Expect two arguments: a quoted symbol naming an existing binding and a numeric delta.
+They read the current binding, apply the corresponding arithmetic primitive, store the result back into the same binding, and return the updated value.

 ## Bitwise and Shift Operators